| | |

 Quarter, as well as visits to London and Paris, Brussels

+and Turin.
 As always, my work is about adventure.
 I desire to

 explore the present, and probe into the past through what remains